 - Increase the outreach of this content, particularly in regions where information on these issues is scarce (in line with the center’s strategic focus on countries in less developed countries, mostly outside Western Europe and US), and explore and circulate internationally related ideas and experiences generated in these regions.

 We focus on three main categories within journalism, in which innovation plays a huge role:

-Learn more about each category by clicking on the links below.
+Learn more about each category by clicking on the links.

 Aleksandra Skripnik is a research intern at CMDS.
 She has three years of experience in the profit and nonprofit sectors mostly in Russia and Spain.
 Originally from Moscow, she finished Law school in Moscow with a focus on the protection of Civil rights.
 This year she started the LLM Human Rights course at ELTE University, Budapest.
 In 2016-2017 she was chosen for the project Young for Young (Erasmus+) and completed an almost one-year voluntary service in Valencia, Spain, where she worked with children and refugees and engaged with the local government to improve programs for youth.
 Prior to this project, she attended the Leadership Summit in Jerusalem, Israel, and served for 4 months as media and fundraising manager at Aviv Initiative.
 She also volunteered in the Press Center during the 2016 Olympic Games in Rio de Janeiro, Brazil.